As I begin writing this, there are nearly 2 billion websites live on the internet.

 The takeaway here?

-People don’t want to read that long-winded paragraph you call a landing page.
+People don’t want to read that long-winded paragraph you call a post-click landing page.

 Be concise, and make your copy skimmable with bullet points and subheads.
 Research has shown that it has the potential to skyrocket your conversions.

-This Followup Machine landing page hits the nail on the head:
+Followup Machine post-click landing page hits the nail on the head:

 Forget the fact there are ads for other products on the page, but there are several links to articles below the lead capture, as well as a navigation bar with several different points of exit for the prospect.